Timdenders/Colonization-Conquerors/README.md

 - Discord Integration:
   - Incorporate an online multiplayer dimension into the game, where a third player assumes the role of the "Gamemaster" responsible for orchestrating dynamic events.
 The Gamemaster can wield control over various in-game parameters, such as adjusting construction costs, and weather occurrence rates, using Discord as a medium for these modifications.

+#### Software Architecture:
+Major components of our software:

+(What interfaces do they use?)

+(What data does our software store?)

+(Describe alternatives to our software architecture)

+#### Software Design:
+(What packages, classes, or other units of abstraction form these components above?)

+(What are the responsibilities of each of those parts of a component)

+#### Coding Guidelines:
+(provide a link
+to a pre-existing coding style guideline that the members of your project will follow)

+(Briefly state why you chose those guidelines and how you plan to enforce them.)

 #### Use Cases:
 | Use Case 1    | Player Building & Island Development |
 | -------- | ------- |